wisp-lang/wisp/Readme.md

 #### Comparison operations

-Wisp comes with special forms for comparisons
+_wisp_ comes with special forms for comparisons

 ```clojure
 (identical? a b)     ;; => a === b